MoritzRueff/Moritz-Rueff/README.md

 ## Welcome

 Welcome to my profile!
-My name is Moritz Rueff and I'm a future web development developer.
+My name is Moritz and I'm a future web development developer.
 I'm from Munich, and currently studiying at Neue Fische. :fish:

 ## Technologies & Tools